vicsanity623/Axiom-Agent/ROADMAP.md

 - **✅ Hybrid Cognitive Architecture:** The agent's mind is a hybrid of a symbolic **Knowledge Graph** (for verifiable, persistent memory) and a neural **Universal Interpreter** (for flexible language understanding), giving it the strengths of both paradigms.
 - **✅ Multi-Hop Logical Reasoning:** The agent can answer complex questions by traversing its knowledge graph and connecting multiple facts to infer new conclusions.
+- **✅ Temporal Reasoning:** The agent can perceive, learn, and reason with time-based facts.
+It understands the context of words like "now" or "currently" and can determine the most relevant fact from a series of historical events.
 - **✅ The Curiosity Engine (Active Learning Loop):**
     - **Contradiction Detection:** Actively identifies when new information conflicts with its existing world model.
     - **Active Inquiry:** Autonomously formulates and asks clarifying questions to resolve its own confusion.